Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Parroquia de San Xiao on day one of the La Coruña Arm of the Camino InglésParroquia de San Xiao on Day One of the La Coruña Arm of the Camino Inglés

-Walk another 3/4 mile along the Rúa Catas in the direction of a small town called Alvedro.
+Walk another 3/4 kilometer along the Rúa Catas in the direction of a small town called Alvedro.
 There is a nice downhill reprieve for the next kilometer or so.

 The Road Toward Alvedro on day one of the La Coruña Arm of the Camino InglésThe Road Toward Alvedro